Barry (name): Of surname

 The surname Barry, when originating in Ireland, is chiefly derived from the Cambro-Norman family of de Barry (from Barry, Vale of Glamorgan), who were prominent in the 12th-century Norman invasion of Ireland.
 In Irish, this family's name is rendered de Barra.
 In Ireland, the surname Barry occurs most commonly in Munster and south Leinster.
 The concentrations of the surname in County Limerick could correspond with the Ó Beargha origin of the name, while the concentration of the surname in West Cork could correspond with the Ó Báire origin.

 There is a surname Barry, variant form of the rarer Barri, typical of the south of France, that means "rampart, city wall" and by extension "suburb", that is to say "somebody from the suburb or living near the rampart".
 Variant forms include Delbarry and Dubarry.

-Barry is also a common surname given among the Fula people in West Africa (𞤄𞤢𞤪𞤭).
+Barry is also a common surname among the Fula people in West Africa (𞤄𞤢𞤪𞤭).